SkriptLang/docs/src/content/docs/scripting/cooldowns.md

 ## Cooldowns with Delays

-Sometimes a "cooldown" isn't about preventing repeat usage, it's about making the player wait _before_ something happens.
-Warmups, cast times, countdowns.
+Sometimes a "cooldown" isn't about preventing repeat usage, it's about making the player wait _before_ something happens, such as in warmups, cast times, or countdowns.
 These use `wait` and are a different pattern entirely:

 ```applescript
 command /spawn: